resync/resync-simulator/README.md

         average_payload: 10000
         max_events: -1

-Additional **inventory**, **publisher**, and **change memory** implementations can be attached for simulation purposes.
-For instance, the following configuration attaches the *DynamicSiteMapInventory* inventory implementation and passes the given parameters (url) to that implementation.
+Additional **publisher** and **change memory** implementations can be attached for simulation purposes.
+For instance, the following configuration attaches a change memory implemented in the DynamicChangeSet class.

-    inventory:
+    changememory:
-        class: DynamicSiteMap
+        class: DynamicChangeSet
-        url: /sitemap.xml
+        uri_path: /changes

 See the examples in the /config directory for further details.